DipityBV/frontender.docs/documentation/templates.md

 ```

 ### Localization
-Localization is done through translation files written in yaml.
+Localization is done through translation files written in YAML.
 These files are located in the ```project/translations``` folder.